kubedb/docs/docs/setup/upgrade/index.md

 # Upgrading KubeDB

 This guide will show you how to upgrade various KubeDB components.
-Here, we are going to show how to upgrade from an old KubeDB version to the new version, how to migrate between the enterprise edition and community edition, and how to update the license, etc.
+Here, we are going to show how to upgrade from an old KubeDB version to the new version, and how to update the license, etc.

 ## Upgrading KubeDB from `v2021.xx.xx` to `{{< param "info.version" >}}`